iter8-tools/iter8/mkdocs/docs/tutorials/deployments/slo-validation-ghaction.md

 View the manifest created by the Helm command, the default values used by the Helm chart, and the actual values used by the Helm release by following [the instructions in this step](../../getting-started/first-experiment.md#2a-view-manifest-and-values).

 ## 4. Observe experiment
-Observe the experiment by following [these steps](../../getting-started/first-experiment.md#3-observe-experiment).

-## 5. View workflow run
-Once the experiment completes, you can visit your fork at https://github.com/$USERNAME/iter8/actions to view your workflow run.
+Observe the experiment by following [these steps](../../getting-started/first-experiment.md#3-observe-experiment).Once the experiment completes, visit https://github.com/$USERNAME/iter8/actions to view your workflow run.

-## 6. Cleanup
+## 5. Cleanup
 ```shell
 helm uninstall -n default my-exp
 kubectl delete -n default -f $ITER8/samples/deployments/app/service.yaml